-As a full external Board effectiveness review was undertaken in the last guarter of the 2022/23 financial year, with a report provided to the Board in March 2023, it was deemed appropriate for the Board to conduct an internally facilitated review in 2023/24.
-The Board held an open discussion based on a questionnaire to review its effectiveness during the reporting period.
-The Board was satisfied that it had fulfilled its duties as required under the R&R Act and Programme Delivery Agreement.
-The Board agreed areas of focus to progress in 2024/25 as follows:
+3.14 As a full external Board effectiveness review was undertaken in the last quarter of the 2022/23 financial year, with a report provided to the Board in March 2023, it was deemed appropriate for the Board to conduct an internally facilitated review in 2023/24.
+The Board held an open discussion based on a questionnaire to

-- Following a Board skills mapping exercise, reflect upon the composition of the Board and any areas for potential improvement - A greater focus on strategic longer-term issues, supported by items on the agenda which focused on longer-term planning
+- Following a Board skills mapping exercise, reflect upon the composition of the Board and any areas for potential improvement - A greater focus on strategic longer-term issues, supported by items on the agenda which focused on longer-term planning and Remuneration Committee.